OscarGitHub102/PL-SQL/README.md

-The data used in this repository are invented
+The data used in this repository are invented.